puregame/CAN-Insight/README.md

 # Roadmap
 ## Software
-2. SD Card Full Behaivor.
-3. CAN bus filtering for individual CAN messages.
+1. CAN bus filtering for individual CAN messages.
-4. Start/Stop logging on specific message ID received.
+2. Start/Stop logging on specific message ID received.
-5. Support for full exFat filenames (current limitation is 7.3 format)
+3. Support for full exFat filenames (current limitation is 7.3 format)
-6. Wifi data connection and automatic upload to server.

 ## Hardware
-1. Test and validate Wifi
+None